What is Spark?

 No. There is no condition that you have to give money back if your product does not sell.
 However, we hope that by taking the advice of our design and business experts you will have used the £15,000 in such a way that you are able to head towards launching a commercially viable and successful product.

 What does the £15,000 enable me to do?

 If you are selected as a finalist on the 16-week programme, you will be awarded £15,000 funding to help you progress with the commercialisation of your product.
 The personlised support you receive will help you to identify the priority activities that this funding should be invested in to accelerate your path to market.

 How much time is involved in the 16 weeks?

-We expect you to attend five one-day workshops, which may require travel time, followed by a pitch day.
-In addition you will be required to give time up to three days of one to one support from a dedicated coach, time to meet specialist mentors from the Spark network and with other stakeholders who will be able to help you take your idea to market.
+We expect you to attend five one-day workshops, which may require travel time, followed by an investment pitch day.
+In addition you will benefit from up to three days of one-to-one support from a dedicated coach, time to meet specialist mentors from the Spark network and with other stakeholders who will be able to help you take your idea to market.
 These requirements are in addition to the time you will spend developing your product.

 It says that if I am awarded a place on the 16-week support programme, I must return 5% of my product’s sales back to the fund.
 What does “sales” mean?

 Sales means the amount that you recognise as product income within your company’s accounts.
 For example if you sell your product to a distributor who then sells it onto a shop, sales will be based on the income received from the distributor, rather than the retail price paid by the consumer.